 - In conjunction with the Commissioner the Chief Constable sets the annual budget in support of the Police and Crime Plan.
 The medium term financial strategy that is approved by the Commissioner provides the framework for resource allocation and control.
-The Force annual accounts are approved by the Joint Independent Audit Committee and are published with the Financial Statement on the Commissioner's website. - The Dorset Management Information System (DorMIS) is an intranet based framework that provides organisational data at strategic, tactical and operational levels that support the identification of achieved performance based on the Force Control Strategy and plan priorities.
+The Force audited annual accounts are approved by the Joint Independent Audit Committee and are published with the Financial Statement on the Commissioner's website. - The Dorset Management Information System (DorMIS) is an intranet based framework that provides organisational data at strategic, tactical and operational levels that support the identification of achieved performance based on the Force Control Strategy and plan priorities.
 DorMIS allows officers, staff and members of the Commissioner's office to review changes in performance against the plan priorities and other policing activity including crime and incident levels, repeat victimisation, stop and search, satisfaction and crime outcomes.
 Value for money processes and performance are independently assessed through detailed reviews undertaken by Her Majesty's Inspectorate of Constabulary, the National College of Policing and independent external and internal audit providers.
-These reports are then benchmarked and compared nationally to other Forces to ensure effective and efficient processes are in place. - All individual partnerships are required to produce an annually reviewed terms of reference to outline their purpose and clearly define their vision.
-Partnership arrangements are underpinned and controlled by the Force Partnership Policy. - All complaints regarding service delivery and performance are investigated by the Complaints and Misconduct Unit and reported to the Professional Standards Board.
+These thematic inspection reports are then benchmarked and compared nationally to other Forces to ensure effective and efficient processes are in place. - All individual partnerships are required to produce an annually reviewed terms of reference to outline their purpose and clearly define their vision.
+Partnership arrangements are underpinned and controlled by the Force Partnership Policy.
+The Force has written to all Strategic Partnerships to outline the extent of Force responsibility particularly in relation to Finance staff and assets. - All complaints regarding service delivery and performance are investigated by the Complaints and Misconduct Unit and reported to the Standards and Ethics Board.